maim-lain/schooloflust/walkthrough.md

 ---

 ### The Hole:
+- Explore all the rooms on Floor 2, break all the vases, and open all the chests
   - Using an antiandrogen will remove 30 arousal so use two once you get off the elevator
-- The combat is fun but not too difficult and it's possible to beat the floor without taking any damage and without having to use any more antiandrogens
+  - It's possible to clear the floor without taking any damage but I'll assume you took 30 damage while fighting and needed to use another antiandrogen to heal
-  - However I will be assuming you will have needed to use one antiandrogen to heal while fighting and that you only have one left after clearing the floor
-  - If you're looking for a challenge though you can play **School of Lust: Dark Souls Edition** by trying to beat the floor using only the melee weapon (good luck surviving the room with the three girls in it lol)
   - A good strategy for exploring the floor is to go counterclockwise around the map
-  - I'd recommend starting by going: Left -> Down -> Left
+  - I'd recommend starting by going: Left -> Down -> Left, because in the third room a girl will charge at you as soon as you enter the room so it's best to go there when you start so you aren't caught off guard later
-    - The reason for this
-- Explore all the rooms in Floor 1 and make sure to break all of the vases and open the chest

 <!---

 peephole at night
 take out all unessacary saves?

-' '  = around dark soul mayube

 Wed: